Sunday 30 March 2025

 Amen.

-and may the Holy Spirit
+and the Holy Spirit guide us in all we do,

 and the blessing of God almighty,